 In 2019, one of the authors issued an update writing that ten patients at Emory Eye Center had been diagnosed with this same issue.
 The primary complaints by individuals in the study were a loss of low light vision, generalized dimming of vision, difficulty reading, and general near-vision difficulty.

-The manufacturer of Elmiron failed to adequately warn doctors and patients about the potential vision-related side effects caused by Elmiron.
+The primary legal issue is whether the manufacturer of Elmiron failed to adequately warn doctors and patients about the potential vision-related side effects caused by Elmiron.